usnistgov/ARIAC_docs/docs/competition/configuration_files.rst

 :numref:`sensor-config` shows an example of a sensor configuration file with one of each of the different possible sensors.

 The first field in the yaml file is :yamlname:`robot_cameras`.
 This is an optional field in the sensor configuration file.
-If this field is not present in the file cameras will not be activated.
+If this field is not present in the file, cameras will not be activated.
 Alternatively the :yamlname:`active` field can be used to enable or disable a camera for either robot.
 Last the :yamlname:`type` field should be either :yaml:`rgb` or :yaml:`rgbd`.

 The second field in the configuration file is :yamlname:`static_sensors`.
 This field should contain all the static sensors that the competitor wants to add.
 Static sensors each have four fields: